smallstep/step-ssh-example/README.md

 * How to configure `sshd` to present a host cert for host authentication on the client side.
 * How to configure a user's `ssh` to accept host certs sigend by a CA key.

-If you haven't already you should [read our blog](https://smallstep.com/blog) why ssh certificates let you achieve de facto SSH Single Sign-on while doing away with pesky public key management across your server fleet.
+If you haven't already you should [read our blog post](https://smallstep.com/blog/use-ssh-certificates/) on why ssh certificates let you achieve de facto SSH Single Sign-on while doing away with pesky public key management across your server fleet.

 The code in this repo comes with a pre-generated PKI.
 You will need `step` v0.12.0+ installed.
 It will use the popular tool [Vagrant](https://www.vagrantup.com/docs/installation/) to provision a ssh certificate enabled VM.